Professional License Defense for Professionals in New York

 Consent Order

-• Draft a compelling written response to the complaint to improve your chances of having the complaint dismissed.
+• Craft a persuasive written response to the complaint to enhance your chances of having the case dismissed.

-• Negotiate with the Board at multiple points to have the complaint dismissed or to agree to more lenient penalties.
+• Negotiate with the board to dismiss the complaint or impose less severe penalties.

-• Negotiate the most favorable terms possible in a consent order.
+• Secure the most favorable terms possible in a consent agreement.

-• Defend you in a formal hearing, if necessary.
+• Represent you in a formal hearing before the board, if necessary.

 Areas We Serve in New York